-But, if the Democrats avoid doing their constitutional duty of proceeding towards invoking articles of impeachment, they will be perceived to be no different from their counterparts, where fear of political negative consequences, rules the day.
+But, if the Democrats avoid doing their constitutional duty of proceeding towards starting an impeachment inquiry against President Trump, they’ll be perceived to be no different from their GOP counterparts, where fear of political negative consequences, rule the day.

-Finally, if the White House continues to fight US House’s subpoenas and to bar key witnesses from testifying where it would take months of court wrangling to force cooperation, the easy solution would be for the House to invoke articles of impeachment where the rules strongly favor the House members in obtaining pertinent data like the president’s financial records.
-After all, its only the US national security and the well being of our democracy that’s at stake.
+Finally, if the White House continues to fight US House’s subpoenas and to bar key witnesses from testifying where it would take months of court wrangling to force cooperation, the easy solution would be for the House to commence an impeachment inquiry where the rules strongly favor the House members in obtaining pertinent data like the president’s financial records.
+After all, its only the US national security and the well being of our democracy, at stake.

 Here is the rest of the story…